brad1/codextest/README.md

 ## CLI utility

 Run `cli.py` without arguments to see usage instructions.
-Use the `--test` option to scan the current environment for PostgreSQL connection settings:
+Use the `--test` option to scan the current environment for PostgreSQL connection settings and verify which tools from `requirements.list` are installed:

 ```bash
 python3 cli.py --test